Do you know which social media tools you use that have been hacked?

 As an educational technology evangelist at work (school), in my service projects, and research, I keep abreast of the latest technology innovations, instructional integrations, and issues.
-So when email servers such as Yahoo are hacked, and I am a subscriber, I close my account.
+So when email servers such as Yahoo are hacked, and I’m a subscriber, I close my account.
 Initially, Yahoo stated 1 billion users were hacked in 2013; the latest account states that all accounts were hacked totaling 3 billion (NPR, October 2017).
 Be cyber-aware of the tools you use.

 If you’re a techie, especially someone who promotes the use and safeguards of technology at the workplace, what does it say about you if you’re still using it?
 For me, it was difficult to close my Yahoo account because it was tied to many professional Yahoo Groups such as my alma mater’s outreach to instructional design alumni and the TESOL Electronic Village Online virtual moderating group of educators for training.
 I also closed my Tumblr account because Yahoo owns it.
 To protect our online data, we must take precautions and desist from using potentially dangerous technology even as seemingly mundane as a free email account.

 Facebook is unsafe because of their misuse of our data for financial gain and system vulnerabilities to hackers.
 Furthermore, they can do better!
 We should expect more from tech giants especially for platforms that we want grandma to use.
 I closed my Facebook account in May after downloading all my photos and letting my connections know other ways to reach me.
 Facebook also owns Instagram, so I closed it, too.
-No, I don’t plan on going back.
+I don’t plan on going back.
 Instead, I’m connecting via other means.
 It has been extremely difficult to not be connected on FB with my friends and family.
 I can’t even use Whatspp because FB owns it, too.
 On the bright side, I’ve noticed I have real conversations with family regarding milestones because, otherwise, I’m out of the loop.

 Sandra Annette Rogers, Ph.D.